kingsleyzikora/ingress-project/README.md

 ![alt text](image-one.jpg)

 Click **Sign in** if you have an account or Create an Account . fill in your details to create an account.

 Once fully setup, you should see a screen exactly like what we have below

 ![alt text](image-two.jpg)

+Follow the arrow and search for the domain name of your choice and purchase it.

+For example my domain name for this project is ***ats-victorycenter.com*** , once selected, click on **make it yours** below to own it.

 ### Phase 2: Configuring Nameservers